Exploring the MeV Sky with a Combined Coded Mask and Compton Telescope: The Galactic Explorer with a Coded Aperture Mask Compton Telescope (GECCO): Science drivers for a GECCO mission

 \subsubsection{De-excitation nuclear lines}

 Gamma-ray lines in the 0.1 - 10 MeV range are produced by nuclear collisions of CRs with interstellar matter \cite{Bykov01}.
 Their detection allows study of the spectra, composition, and distribution of CR nuclei below the kinetic energy threshold for production of neutral pions ($\sim$300 MeV for p+p collisions).
 The most intense lines are expected to be from the de-excitation of the first nuclear levels in $^{12}$C, $^{16}$O, $^{20}$Ne, $^{24}$Mg, $^{28}$Si, and $^{56}$Fe \cite{Ramaty}.
 The total nuclear line emission is also composed of broad lines produced by interaction of CR heavy ions with the H and He nuclei of the interstellar gas, and of thousands of weaker lines \cite{Bykov01}.
 The gamma-ray spectrum is predicted to have a characteristic bump in the range 3 - 10 MeV, which is produced by several strong lines of $^{12}$C and $^{16}$O. Simulated gamma-ray line spectra of an individual nearby superbubble is reported in \cite{tat04, ben13}.
-The spectrum is comprises narrow and broad $^{12}$C and $^{16}$O lines, the observation of which would constrain low energy CR composition.
-More details can be found in \cite{Bykov01}.
+The spectrum comprises narrow and broad $^{12}$C and $^{16}$O lines, the observation of which would constrain low energy CR composition \cite{Bykov01}.
+A GECCO telescope covers the energy region where these nuclear lines are expected.